awsdocs/amazon-emr-management-guide/doc_source/emr-managed-notebooks-security-groups.md

   None
 + Outbound

-  Allow the notebook to route traffic to the internet via the cluster, as the following example demonstrates:
+  Allow the notebook to route traffic to the internet via the cluster, as the following example demonstrates\.
+The value 0\.0\.0\.0/0 is used for example purposes\.
+You can modify this rule to specify the IP address\(es\) for your Git\-based repositories\.
 [\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/emr/latest/ManagementGuide/emr-managed-notebooks-security-groups.html)